HoldenC05/HoldenC05.github.io/ArchLinuxProject.md

 ### Problems
 - Pacman not working
 	- Failed to synchronize all databases (unexpected error)
-	- Redid install and fixed itself
+	- Started from scratch and
 	-
 	- DHCP Client?
 		- Didn't have on installed so pivoting to systemd networkd